alex001xx/pruebas/README.md

         if Saved.FollowPlayerEnabled~=nil then FollowPlayerEnabled=Saved.FollowPlayerEnabled end
         if Saved.AutoJumpEnabled~=nil then AutoJumpEnabled=Saved.AutoJumpEnabled end
         if Saved.WalkOnWaterEnabled~=nil then WalkOnWaterEnabled=Saved.WalkOnWaterEnabled end
+        -- Nuevos escudos
+        if Saved.AntiKickEnabled then SetAntiKick(true) end
+        if Saved.AntiResetEnabled then SetAntiReset(true) end
+        if Saved.AntiReportEnabled then SetAntiReport(true) end
+        if Saved.AntiSitEnabled~=nil then AntiSitEnabled=Saved.AntiSitEnabled end
+        if Saved.AntiFlingEnabled~=nil then AntiFlingEnabled=Saved.AntiFlingEnabled end
         if Saved.AntiFreezeEnabled~=nil then AntiFreezeEnabled=Saved.AntiFreezeEnabled end
-        if Saved.AntiCameraEnabled~=nil then AntiCameraEnabled=Saved.AntiCameraEnabled end
     end)
 end